Zeex/sampgdk/README.md

 supported).
 You just create a single build definition file (usually called `CMakeLists.txt`) and run CMake against it on the target system.

-Below is an example of a `CMakeLists.txt` file:
+Below is an example of such a file:

 ```cmake
 cmake_minimum_required(VERSION 2.8)